What will I do on an adventure sailing voyage?

 The exact route you take will depend on the weather, and particularly the wind.
 That means we don’t decide exactly where to go in advance but plan the route as we go along — so no two voyages are ever the same.

-During the week you will get involved in all the activities on board the ship.
+You will get involved in all the activities on board the ship.
 That includes hoisting sails, steering, keeping watch, changing course and helping to plan which places to visit.

 As well as learning lots of new sailing skills everyone helps out with other parts of life on board — including helping to prepare and cook meals for the whole ship’s company and helping with tidying and cleaning up.
 Mealtimes are all shared together in the ‘saloon’ and between meals there are drinks, snacks and fresh fruit to keep your energy up.